tellapart/taba/README.md

 Taba is a project at TellApart led by
 [Kevin Ballard](https://github.com/kevinballard) to create a reliable, high performance platform for real-time monitoring.
-It is used to monitor over 10,000 Tabs, consuming nearly 15,000,000 Events per minute, and an average latency of under 30s.
+It is used to monitor over 30,000 Tabs, consuming nearly 10,000,000 Events per second, and an average latency of under 15s.

 Any questions or comments can be forwarded to [taba@tellapart.com](mailto:taba@tellapart.com)